-Social network for job.
-There are millions of jobs (Mostly full time but quite a few part time) jobs are being posted on a daily basis.
+Social network for a job.
+There are millions of jobs (Mostly full time but quite a few part-time) jobs are being posted on a daily basis.

 If you find position fitting right for your expertise, you can always apply for it.

-Freelancing site for writers and is possibly one of the biggest market place for writers.
-You can apply for thousands of writing offers available and is one of the best sites dedicated for writers.
+Freelancing site for writers and is possibly one of the biggest marketplaces for writers.
+You can apply for thousands of writing offers available and is one of the best sites dedicated to writers.

 Probably the largest marketplace for logo, web and Graphic design.
 It is more like a contest based marketplace where you provide a brief of the design you are looking for and you will receive tons of design entries to choose from.

-I did get an invite to join them but then could not schedule a meeting for screening process as I am too overly occupied for my existing clients recently.
+I did get an invite to join them but then could not schedule a meeting for screening process as I am too overly occupied with my existing clients recently.